Service + Area

 How does Tri-Peak plan metal roofing work in Diamond?

-Metal Roofing in Diamond is planned as part of a Neosho-centered ring-1 dispatch model.
+Metal Roofing in Diamond is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Diamond change scheduling compared with other Southwest Missouri markets?